doc-metrix/contributing/README.md

 mem.MemFree
 ```

-Utility module names should indicate the language and, where applicable, the particular metric specification used.
-For example, a Node.js module which provides access to a cpu metric specification should be named `cpu-node`.
+Utility module names should indicate the language and, where applicable, the particular metric documentation used.
+For example, a Node.js module which provides access to cpu metric documentation should be named `cpu-node`.
 Similarly, a Go module providing similar access should be named `cpu-go`.

 ===
-### Specifications
+### Documentation

-Specifications are documents describing a particular subset of computer performance metrics.
-Specifications should be JSON documents listing detailed metric information.
-For example, consider the specification for `cpu.user`:
+Metric documentation describes a particular subset of computer performance metrics.
+Documentation should be a JSON file listing detailed metric information.
+For example, consider the documentation for `cpu.user`:

 ``` javascript
 {